PSL Score Live

 The eighteenth over wicket cluster

-Hasan Ali’s wickets at 124 for 4, 148 for 5, 148 for 6, and 152 for 7 are the clearest match-winning sequence on paper.
-Quetta lost Rossouw, Hasan Nawaz, Curran, and Daniyal in a short window where the chase needed calm heads and clean hitting.
-That sequence is why this Quetta Gladiators vs Karachi Kings match summary still lands on Karachi even though the final margin stayed in double digits rather than ballooning.
+On the sheet, Hasan’s wickets at 124 for 4, 148 for 5, 148 for 6, and 152 for 7 mark the decisive stretch.
+Rossouw, Hasan Nawaz, Curran, and Daniyal fell when Quetta needed calm rotation and clean boundaries.
+That cluster explains why this Quetta Gladiators vs Karachi Kings match summary ends with Karachi up 14 rather than Quetta sneaking home.

 Table points and what follows